Have you ever spent hours searching for a suitable dataset for your data science project?

 A dataset containing around one million labeled images for each of 10 scene categories (e.g., church, dining room, etc.) and 20 object categories (e.g., bird, airplane, etc.).
 It aims to provide a different benchmark for large-scale scene classification and understanding.

-A large-scale object detection, segmentation, key-point detection, and captioning open-source dataset.
+MS COCO is a large-scale object detection, segmentation, key-point detection, and captioning open-source dataset.
 It contains over 200,000 labeled images.

 A dataset containing 7200 color images of 100 objects (72 images per object) imaged at every angle in a 360 rotation.
 It was collected by the Center for Research on Intelligent Systems at Columbia University.